 Harm reduction refers to policies, programmes and practices that aim to minimise negative health, social and legal impacts associated with drug use, drug policies and drug laws.
 Harm reduction is grounded in justice and human rights – it focuses on positive change and on working with people without judgement, coercion, discrimination, or requiring that they stop using drugs as a precondition of support.
 (Harm Reduction International 2021).

-Examples of offered harm reduction services and/or supports:
+Examples of IRTC Harm Reduction Program services and/or supports:

 - Outreach, education, and awareness (wide range of topics).

 - Opioid overdose prevention and Naloxone training and support community distribution sites.